Muneeb20019/n8n-2/README.md

         * `condition`: `text`
         * `aqi`: `numeric`
         * `Timestamp`: `timestamptz`
-5.  **Activate Workflow:**
+5.  **Activate n8n Workflow:**
-    * In n8n, activate the workflow by toggling the "Active" switch in the top right corner.
+    * In your n8n instance, activate the workflow by toggling the "Active" switch in the top right corner.
+Once active, it will be ready to process data sent to its Production Webhook URL.

 ## 🖼️ Screenshots / Demos